 Once the installation is finished, You can access the android studio from the dash or app launcher or use the following command to start:

 Congratulations!
 You have successfully installed Android Studio.
 Thanks for using this tutorial for installing the latest version of the Android Studio on the Debian 9 server.
-For additional help or useful information, we recommend you to check the official Android Studio website.
+For additional help or useful information, we recommend you check the official Android Studio website.